Creamery

 C.A.
 Johnson

 Contract for the construction of the creamery was awarded to Hayward Lumber Co. and construction was begun in early spring of 1928.
-It opened for business in 1929 with Mr. Selmer Johnson as the first butter maker.
+It opened for business in 1929 with Mr. Selmer Johnson the first butter maker.
 In 1931-32 Bill Hetsler and his son Wes were butter makers, followed by Art Dykstra from 1933 to November 8, 1935.

 ref32e.JPG